seandstewart/bardly/pending/tragedies/macbeth/11-player.md

 ### SCENE II.
 A camp near Forres.

 *Alarum within.
-Enter KING DUNCAN, MALCOLM, and DONALBAIN, meeting the SECOND WITCH disguised as a bleeding Sergeant*
+Enter KING DUNCAN, MALCOLM, and DONALBAIN, meeting the Second Witch disguised as a bleeding Sergeant*

 **KING DUNCAN**
 What bloody man is that?
 He can report,